-When I told her I was planning to write this post, she explained that her husband, Gene, was the one who loved textiles – all kinds including rugs; not just ikats.
-While they were living in Indonesia, he was traveling from island to island working on projects to improve access to fresh water during the long dry season.
-He would make a point of visiting remote villages and would ask if they had any ikats for sale.
-In that way, he gained access to many special weavings that they would hold up for his inspection.
+When they lived in Indonesia, Gene would travel from island to island working on projects to improve access to fresh water during the long dry season.
+He would make it a point to visit remote villages and ask if they had any ikats for sale.
+I could tell that Gene and I appreciated many of the same qualities to be found in these lovely weavings.

 Between the Folds; Stories of Cloth, Lives and Travels from Sumba by Jill Forshee